Barnabé Guimard: Life and work

 In 1773, Guimard made a project design for a new state prison that the government planned in Vilvoorde near Brussels.
 His project is close to contemporary French designs of this kind.
 At the end, he did not get the commission and the building was eventually carried out after the project of court architect Laurent-Benoît Dewez.

 Guimard was involved in the design and execution of numerous mansions erected in a uniform style around Brussels Park such as the Hotel Errera.
-His most important personal realisation within the project of the Royal Quarter were the designs of the Palace of the Palace of the Council of Brabant.
+His most important personal realisation within the project of the Royal Quarter were the designs of the Palace of the Council of Brabant.
 In the early 1780s, the government entrusted him with the design for the monumental gateways of Brussels Park.
 This commission was executed in collaboration with the sculptor Gilles-Lambert Godecharle who also made the designs for the relief decorating the pediment of the Palace of the Council of Brabant.
 After the death of Charles Alexander of Lorraine the government of the Habsburg Netherlands was entrusted to Archduchess Maria Christina of Austria and her husband Albert of Saxe-Teschen.
 As also Dewez had fallen into disfavour - officially due to shortcomings in his designs for the Vilvoorde prison - they choose for new architects to work in their service such as Charles de Wailly and Louis Montoyer.
 Ironically the last official commission that Guimard received was a triumphal arch erected in Brussels at the occasion of the Triumphant Entry of the new Governors into their Capital (1781).

 In the last years under Austrian rule, Guimard designed his most important private commission; the Château of Wannegem-Lede.
 It is a small but elegant country house on the top of a hill in a Romantic English garden.
 It is a fine neoclassical design, strongly reminiscent to Ange-Jacques Gabriel's Petit Trianon.
 After the occupation of the Habsburg Netherlands by the French revolutionary troops Guimard returned to his country of origin where he was named professor of the Ecole Centrale in Tours in 1796.